I engaged customers thanks to an IoT app

 Development brief

-As the design function was non-existent within the company, I took the lead and defined the entire strategy for the newly established department.
+Since design was non-existent in the company, I took the lead and defined the entire strategy for the new department.

 the challenge